tangem/tangem-sdk-flutter/README.md

 ```

 #### Scan card
-Method `TangemSdk.scanCard()` is needed to obtain information from the Tangem card.
+Scan card is needed to obtain information from the Tangem card.
 Optionally, if the card contains a wallet (private and public key pair), it proves that the wallet owns a private key that corresponds to a public one.

 ```dart
 TangemSdk.scanCard(callback);